eclipse-oniro4openharmony/oniro-ide/DOC.md

 This means it can be used in any environment with Kubernetes support, such as Google Cloud or AWS.
 Theia-Cloud spawns new pods on demand using a simple HTTP-Request system.
 That allows it to integrate into existing automation infrastructure.

+## Requirement 3: Account Management
+### Concept Documentation
+Theia cloud uses (Keycloak)[https://www.keycloak.org/] for Account management (see https://github.com/eclipsesource/theia-cloud/blob/main/doc/docs/Architecture.md for more details).
+We would recommend doing the same or using a similar central Identity and Access Management solution.

+For achieving authentication with Keycloak, Theia would be deployed behind a reverse proxy which would authenticate users against a Keycloak instance before allowing access.

+After authentication, the theia frontend could then use the Keycloak API to retrieve the authenticated users data.
+Based on this data the frontend could manage showing/hiding of features or display different perspectives.

+To fully disable features for different account types we would also need to implement backend-side authorization.
+One possibility to archieve this is to create a custom socket.io middleware.
+Since most features are running under their own separate socket.io namespace, specific namespaces could be blocked through the middleware based on the user data.

 ## Requirement 4: VS Code API usage & Theia extension - VS Code extension communication
 ### Design documentation
 #### **Communication between theia and VScodeExtension**